What is Gzip Compression?

-- Open Performance tab from the left navigation
+- Open the Performance tab from the left navigation

 - Under the Browser cache check for Enable HTTP (gzip) compression

-Need help to configure W3 Total cache plugin for best results?
+Need help to configure the W3 Total cache plugin for the best results?
 Read:

-To check if te compression is working or not visit http://checkgzipcompression.com/, input your website URL and check compression.
+To check if the compression is working or not visit https://varvy.com/tools/gzip/, input your website URL and check compression.
 That’s so easy 🙂

 Also, test your WordPress blog speed using speed testing tools like Pingdom (online service to check website speed).
 Not satisfied with your website speed?
 Read our tutorial How to Make the WordPress Blog Faster.